Legends of Streets: Top Kingpins, Gang Leaders, Crews City to city

 Watching “The Wire” gives an example of the streets of Baltimore from the 1970s to the early 1990s, but only in a modern-day perspective.
 The use of heroin during the 1970s transformed into the use crack cocaine in the 1980s and 1990s and once again the users turning back to heroin as of the 2000s.
 Each era was different, the 1970s with a more chain of command and only a chosen few were involved to the 1990s with the rise of violence, people standing on the corner and many were involved.

-While there were times when Jamaicans and people from New York profited in the streets of Baltimore, the main Baltimore players were with the likes of the old school legends of Peanut King, Little Melvin, followed by the 1980s with T. Stanfield, M. Bates, N. Barksdale (Bodie), then in the 1990s with Rudy, A. Jones, T.L.
-Canty, and later the likes of the G. Smith (Mr Big), Rice Brothers, and others, all allegedly made millions of dollars during their day.
+While there were times when Jamaicans and people from New York profit in the streets of Baltimore, the main Baltimore players were with the likes of the old school legends of Peanut King, Little Melvin, followed by the 1980s with T. Stanfield, M. Bates, N. Barksdale (Bodie), then in the 1990s with Rudy, A. Jones, T.L.
+Canty, and later the likes of the G. Smith (Mr Big), Rice Brothers, K. Peoples, all allegedly made millions of dollars during their day.

 While every city has kingpins and people who control the trade, every city also has notorious neighborhoods that have gained reputations in the city for the wrong reasons.
 Housing projects of the old Lexington Terrace and Murphy Homes on the city’s West Side or East Baltimore’s Lafayette Courts and Flag House, all torn down in the 1990s, became legendary communities before their demolishing with plenty of memories, good and bad for the former residents and occupants.